Tarleton State Texans women's basketball

 The Tarleton State Texans women's basketball team represents Tarleton State University, located in Stephenville, Texas.
 Through the 2019–20 season, the team competed in NCAA Division II as a member of the Lone Star Conference.
-The Texans will begin a four-year transition to NCAA Division I in July 2020, joining the Western Athletic Conference.
+The Texans began a four-year transition to NCAA Division I in July 2020, joining the Western Athletic Conference.
+The Texans are currently coached by first-year head coach Bill Brock and play their games at EECU Center on the university campus in Stephenville.
+The new arena, set to open for the 2025–26 season, replaces Wisdom Gymnasium, which had been the Texans' home since 1970.

-The Texans will make their Division I debut under seventh-year head coach Misty Wilson.

-The team plays its games at Wisdom Gym on its campus in Stephenville.

 Postseason

 NCAA Division II

-The Texans made nine appearances in the NCAA Division II women's basketball tournament.
+During their era as the TexAnns, the Texans made nine appearances in the NCAA Division II women's basketball tournament.
 They had a combined record of 2–9.

 NAIA Division I

 The TexAnns made one appearance in the NAIA Division I women's basketball tournament, with a combined record of 0–1.

 AIAW Division III

 The TexAnns made two appearances in the AIAW National Division III basketball tournament.
 They had a combined record of 1–2.